 Vienna wrote and starred in Singin Wid A Sword In Ma Han, a musical docudrama about a family escaping slavery, directed by Keith Johnston, which features rare spirituals and won the International NYC Fringe Festival’s Audience Favorite Award.
 Singin’s other venues include the Goodrich Underground Railroad Museum, Harlem’s Schomburg Center for Research in Black Culture, Newark Museum, Medgar Evers College CUNY and the West Harlem Library Series.
 She also produced a CD of spirituals with Newman Taylor Baker and performed selections at the Schomburg’s Emancipation Proclamation event.

 Vienna conceived of and produced the First Annual NYC Underground Railroad Festival Juneteenth Celebration.
 With the assistance of the Brooklyn Borough President’s office, she partnered with The Plymouth Church of the Pilgrims, a nationally certified Underground Railroad site; the Brooklyn Historical Society; the Weeksville Heritage Society; and the American Theatre of Harlem.
 The sold-out Festival was recorded and broadcast by WBGO-FM, the tri-state area’s premier jazz station.

 Vienna Carroll Jazz delivers an eclectic mix of jazz standards, blues, and jazzy versions of country & western, pop and other favorite songs.
-She is a regular at public venues throughout NYC and for private events, accompanied by Dizzy Gillespie’s Michael Howell or Sun Ra’s Bruce Edwards on guitar.
+She is a regular at public venues throughout NYC and for private events, accompanied by Michael Howell (Dizzy Gillespie) or Bruce Edwards (Sun Ra) on guitar.